 To that end, he joined the board for the Boys and Girls Club of America as a Midwest trustee in 2017, and visits the old club when work duties take him to Chicago.
 He hopes some kids there will draw inspiration from his journey, and from his presence.
 “There’s power in seeing someone who looks like you doing something that excites you,” says Sims.
 Especially, perhaps, when that person is doing something that has never been done before.

 One week into September, players’ guests had arrived in the bubble—bringing the welcome sound of children’s laughter—but COVID had not.
-The NBA’s so-far-successful experiment has come at such an enormous cost—the league has spent around $180 million, according to a New York Times article—that it would be difficult to replicate elsewhere.
-But there is now data that didn’t exist before.
-Says professor of medicine Dean Winslow, an infectious-disease specialist who is serving as an NBA consultant, “What Leroy and his NBA colleagues have done proves that, if you do take appropriate precautions, we can defeat this virus.
+The NBA’s successful experiment came at such an enormous cost—the league spent around $180 million, according to a New York Times article—that it would be difficult to replicate elsewhere.
+Indeed, the league itself is unlikely to bubble next season.
+As it discusses returning games to teams’ home courts, Sims is helping develop arena and health and safety protocols.
+And there is now data that didn’t exist before.
+Says professor of medicine Dean Winslow, an infectious-disease specialist who served as an NBA consultant, “What Leroy and his NBA colleagues have done proves that, if you do take appropriate precautions, we can defeat this virus.
 Not flatten the curve, but basically bring the curve to zero, which is really what they did.”

 Says Sims: “Now we have a playbook.”

 Kelli Anderson, ’84, is a writer in Sonoma, Calif.
 Email her at email@example.com.